HewlettPackard/hpegl-metal-terraform-resources/README.md

 ## Using Metal tokens

 The terraform provider is also capable of using Metal tokens.
-The provider reads the required details- Bearer Token, URL, and membership from the file  _**~/.qjwt**_.
+The provider reads the required details - Bearer Token, URL, and membership from the file  _**~/.qjwt**_.

 The file contents: